abhishek-070911/The-ADV/README.md

 Analysis Approach--

 1. Data Exploration

   * Object distribution and scenario frequency analysis

 2.Performance Measurement

   * Collision avoidance and braking success rates

 3.Failure Analysis

-Identification of object–speed combinations with braking failures
+  * Identification of object–speed combinations with braking failures

-Risk Prioritization
+4.Risk Prioritization

-Failure rate–based ranking to separate high-risk scenarios from high-volume scenarios
+  * Failure rate–based ranking to separate high-risk scenarios from high-volume scenarios

 Key Insights--

-  * Motorcycles at medium speeds showed the highest braking failure rates
+  * Pedestrians and animals at very low speeds generated the highest number of braking failures due to high occurrence frequency

+  * Medium-speed motorcycle scenarios exhibited higher braking failure rates, indicating a detection and timing gap rather than pure speed-based risk

-  * Very high-speed car collisions reflected expected physical limitations.
+  * Very high-speed car collisions reflected expected physical limitations

-  * Risk was driven more by failure rate than scenario volume.
+  * Failure rate proved to be a more actionable metric than raw failure count for safety prioritization

+Dashboard Highlights--

+The Power BI dashboard includes:

+  * KPI cards for system performance metrics

+  * Heatmap of failed braking cases by object type and speed bucket

+  * Failure rate ranking to identify high-risk scenarios

+  * TTC distribution to highlight critical time windows

 Outcome--

-  The analysis enables prioritization of high-risk scenarios for safety system improvement and monitoring.
+  This analysis demonstrates how structured SQL analysis and visualization can uncover non-intuitive safety risks in autonomous driving systems.
+The findings support prioritized safety interventions, focusing on scenarios with the highest probability of braking failure rather than just frequency.